SaferLease Guide

 Questions About Your Security Deposit

 Security deposits create more disputes than any other aspect of a tenancy.
-Ask before signing: Where will the security deposit be held — in a separate account?
-Is the deposit interest-bearing?
-Will you provide a written move-in checklist?
-What is your policy on normal wear and tear?
+Ask before signing: Where will the security deposit be held — in a separate escrow account?
+Is the deposit interest-bearing as required in your state?
+Will you provide a written move-in inspection checklist?
+What is your policy on normal wear and tear — what specific items do you consider wear and tear versus chargeable damage?
 What is your standard timeline for returning deposits after move-out?
-Getting clear answers upfront, in writing, is your best protection against disputes later.
+What documentation do you require for any deductions?
+Getting clear written answers to these questions before signing is your best protection against deposit disputes at move-out.

 Questions About Your Rights and Flexibility

 Life changes.
 Before signing, understand your flexibility.
-Can I sublet or get a roommate?
+Can I sublet or bring in a roommate?
 What is your process for approving a sublease?
 If I need to break the lease early, what is the process and cost?
-What is your policy on lease renewals — when will you decide the new rent?
-How much notice do you require before I move out?
+What is your policy on lease renewals — when will you decide the new rent and how much notice do you need?
+How much notice do you require before I move out at the end of the term?
 What are your pet policies, if applicable?
-For commercial tenants, also ask about building hours, after-hours access, and loading dock availability.
+For commercial tenants, also ask about building hours, after-hours access procedures, and loading dock availability for deliveries.

 Understanding the Renewal Process

 Ask: When will I receive the renewal offer?
 How much notice do you require if I decide not to renew?
-Have you increased rents significantly for other tenants at renewal?
-Understanding the renewal dynamic helps you plan ahead and avoid being caught off-guard at renewal time.
+Have you increased rents significantly for other tenants at renewal in this building?
+Understanding the renewal dynamic helps you plan ahead — you do not want to be caught off-guard at renewal time with a large increase and insufficient time to negotiate or find alternatives.

 Questions for Commercial Tenants

 Commercial tenants should ask additional questions beyond residential concerns.
-What are the current estimated operating expenses and CAM charges per square foot?
+What are the current estimated operating expenses and CAM charges per square foot, and what were actual charges for each of the last three years?
 What is the history of operating expense increases in this building?
-Will you provide an audit of operating expenses if I request one?
-Are there any planned capital improvements that would affect my CAM charges?
-Can you connect me with current or former tenants I can speak with?
-What is the co-tenancy situation — who else is in the building, and are there any anchor tenant concerns?
-How are disputes with other tenants handled?
+Will you provide an audit of operating expenses if I request one within 12 months of reconciliation?
+Are there any planned capital improvements that would significantly affect my CAM charges?
+Can you connect me with current or former tenants I can speak with about their experience?
+What is the co-tenancy situation — who else is in the building?
+What happens if an anchor tenant leaves?

 Frequently Asked Questions